Taslim-M/hyperJump-Java-Arduino-Game/README.md

 A dual-player version of the classic arcade game Jumping Jackpot, implemented using Arduino and Java.

 In Java, please add jssc-2.9.0.jar in your Build path to launch.

+jssc file can be found inside lib.
+The communication between Arduino and Java is done through XBee Coordinator and SerialPort.
+Can work in both windows and Mac, as long as correctly used.

 ***
 ### Overall Hardware Architecture: